silviuploscariu/install_magento2_localhost_xampp/README.md

 3. Install Magento v2.3.3
     LINK: https://magento.com/tech-resources/download -> 2.3.3 + Include sample data

-    a.
-Unzip 'Magento-2.3.3.zip' in 'XAMPP-directory\htdocs\APP-directory'
+    - Unzip 'Magento-2.3.3.zip' in 'XAMPP-directory\htdocs\APP-directory'
-    b.
-Go to 'localhost/APP-directory/setup
+    - Go to 'localhost/APP-directory/setup

-    c.
-CLICK -> 'Agree and Setup Magento'
+    - CLICK -> 'Agree and Setup Magento'
-    d.
-CLICK -> 'Start Readiness Check'
+    - CLICK -> 'Start Readiness Check'
-    e.
-If you have errors check if you complete modification in php.ini from step 2.
+    - If you have errors check if you complete modification in php.ini from step 2.
-    f.
-CLICK -> 'Next'
+    - CLICK -> 'Next'
-    g.
-Complete info with database name, password, user -> CLICK -> 'Next'
+    - Complete info with database name, password, user -> CLICK -> 'Next'
-    h.
-Type in 'Magento Admin Address' only 'admin' -> CLICK -> 'Next'
+    - Type in 'Magento Admin Address' only 'admin' -> CLICK -> 'Next'
-    i.
-Let default to all -> CLICK -> 'Next'
+    - Let default to all -> CLICK -> 'Next'
-    j.
-Complete with following
+    - Complete with following

         Example: